Somiona/CISC455W23Proj/documentation/Design workflow of EA.md

 - n is the total share amounts of the stock which is fixed when initialization (we are ignoring that the company will expand market share (bonus?))
 - S is the total number of success transaction in **1** intraday trading round
 - Current Stock Price in the numerator is actually the previous round of stock price which is then being updated
-- We will only record the stock price after all [k](#hyperparameters) rounds are finished
+- We will only record the stock price after all [[Implemented Architecture#Hyperparameters|k]] rounds are finished

 ##  Global variables